JimOfLeisure/c3sat/doc/readme.md

 There must be an indicator in the file previous to this to indicate what data is present/missing.
 I suspect it's in the first 16 bytes of the 720-byte chunk of data.

+CivFanantic forum user Quintillus says that BIQ files with BLDG are due to custom rules, and WCHR is an optional custom map section.

 Also, PTW and vanilla data structure sizes diverge beginning with the first BLDG

 - "BLDG"
-- int count of 0x110-sized BLDG records
+- int count
 - count * 0x110 (272) byte records (length is different in PTW)
     - 0x44 - string - 32 bytes? display name of building
         - "Theory of Evolution"